neenjaw/shift-tracker/README.md

 ## frontend

-The skeleton is up for the front end.
+The front end is designed to be an interface to the shift tracker REST**ish**-API.
 Basic design decisions being:

-- Font Awesome 5 for glyph support
+- HTML5 / CSS / Bootstrap 4 / Font Awesome 5
-- Bootstrap 4 for rapid css styling
+- ES5 JS for IE compatibility
+- Handlebars Templates using the JS library, precompiled then uploaded as compiled templates.js using gulp
-- Axios for rest-api interaction
+- Axios for interaction with the REST**ish**-API
-- Handlebars and Gulp to precompile templates for use
+- JQuery used minimally for document.onready and for bootstrap support

 Making sure to: